Pulmonary fibrosis

-Pulmonary fibrosis is a condition in which the lungs become scarred over time.
+Pulmonary fibrosis is typically a condition in which the lungs become scarred over time.
 Symptoms include shortness of breath, a dry cough, feeling tired, weight loss, and nail clubbing.
 Complications may include pulmonary hypertension, respiratory failure, pneumothorax, and lung cancer.

 Causes include environmental pollution, certain medications, connective tissue diseases, infections, and interstitial lung diseases.
 But in most cases the cause is unknown (idiopathic pulmonary fibrosis).
 Diagnosis may be based on symptoms, medical imaging, lung biopsy, and lung function tests.

 No cure exists and treatment options are limited.
 Treatment is directed toward improving symptoms and may include oxygen therapy and pulmonary rehabilitation.
 Certain medications may slow the scarring.
 Lung transplantation may be an option.
 At least 5 million people are affected globally.
-Life expectancy is generally less than five years.
+Life expectancy is generally less than five years following diagnosis.

 Signs and symptoms

 Symptoms of pulmonary fibrosis are mainly: